PhilippeW83440/SDCND/CarND-LaneLines-P1/writeup_philippew.md

 * max_line_gap: is the maximum distance(in pixels) between segments that will be allowed to connect into a single line.
 * Increasing min_line_len and max_line_gap (~100 and above) for Hough Transform will make lines longer and will have less number of breaks.
 This will make the solid annotated line longer in the output.
 * Increasing max_line_gap will allow points that are farther away from each other to be connected with a single line.
-* threshold: increasing(~50-60) will rule out the spurious lines.
+* threshold: increasing(~50-60) aims to rule out spurious lines.
 It defines the minimum number of intersections in a given grid cell that are required to choose a line.
 * rho: value of 2 or 1 is recommended.
 It gives distance resolution in pixels of the Hough grid.